-If your household runs anything like ours you can probably relate to the fact that the first week of January seems to be dedicated to getting back into the swing of things.
+If your household runs anything like ours you can probably relate to the fact the first week of January seems to be dedicated to getting back into the swing of things.

 You have the menu planning down pat, the daily chores handled like a boss and it feels like things are getting back on track.

-“Should I be organizing?
-It’s January after all!”
+By the third week, you’re wondering, “Should I be organizing?
+It’s January after all.”

-This year we’ve taken a more relaxed approached to organizing in the first two weeks of January based solely on the fact we fully intend to celebrate each season and wanted to prepare our home to welcome winter.
+This year we’ve taken a more relaxed approach to organizing all the things based solely on the fact we fully intend to celebrate each season and we wanted to prepare our home to welcome winter.

 Tip #2: As You’re Putting Away Holiday Items, Take Note of What Needs to be Decluttered or Donated